Goldberg’s Current Relationship Status And Future With The WWE

 Both Goldberg and WWE officials were pleasantly surprised with the reaction his return received, so they decided to extend his run up until WrestleMania.
 It was one of the few examples of the company successfully executing a six-month storyline from start to finish without wavering from the original blueprint.
 They determined that Goldberg would win the Universal Championship from Kevin Owens at some point (Fastlane) and then finally drop it to Lesnar at WrestleMania.

 During the most recent episode of Wrestling Observer Radio, it was confirmed that Goldberg’s contract with WWE expired after Sunday night’s match.
-They did, of course, bring him back Monday night for his farewell address, but many questioned why they used him on RAW Talk and not the actual tv show.
-Everything that Goldberg said in his promo was true and it will be a while before we see him again.
+They did, of course, bring him back Monday night for his farewell address, but many questioned why they used him on RAW Talk and not the actual TV show.
+Everything that Goldberg said in his promo was true, and it will be a while before we see him again.

 Holy crap, Goldberg's here!!!
 And it's a dark segment!! #RAW pic.twitter.com/3zVj05ZKDm